kubewarden/docs/docs/howtos/airgap/02-install.md

   --set recommendedPolicies.defaultPoliciesRegistry=<REGISTRY.YOURDOMAIN.COM:PORT>
 ```

-If the `recommendedPolicies.defaultPoliciesRegistry` configuration is not set,
+If the `recommendedPolicies.defaultPoliciesRegistry` configuration isn't set,
-the `global.cattle.systemDefaultRegistry` will be used as the default registry.
+the `global.cattle.systemDefaultRegistry` is used as the default registry.
 :::

-Finally, we need to configure Policy Server to fetch policies from our private registry.
-See the [using private registry](../policy-servers/private-registry) section of the docs.
+Finally, you need to configure Policy Server to fetch policies from your private registry.
+See the [using private registry](../policy-servers/private-registry) section of the documentation.

-Now we can create Kubewarden policies in our cluster!
+Now you can create Kubewarden policies in your cluster.
 Policies must be available in your private registry.

 ```
 kubectl apply -f - <<EOF